Perfect Reconstruction Two-Channel Filter Banks on Arbitrary Graphs: Two-channel Filter Banks for Arbitrary Graphs

 \subsection{Two-channel Filter Banks Based on Generalized Samplers}

-To construct the perfect reconstruction two-channel filter banks for arbitrary connected, weighted and undirected graphs.
-As discussed above, the condition \eqref{eq:condition-bipartite} is generally no longer valid, which makes it difficult to derive the perfect reconstruction condition \eqref{bipart_funeq} by letting the matrix $\mathbf{T}_2$ defined by \eqref{eq:T2} to be zero.
-In order to overcome this inherent obstacle of non-bipartite graphs, we generalize the downsampler and upsampler defined respectively by \eqref{eq:classical-DS} and \eqref{eq:classical-US} to a pair of matrices $\bfA\in\br^{m\times N}$ and $\bfB\in\br^{N\times m}$ with $m\approx N/2$, and study the perfect reconstruction condition \eqref{PR}.
-That is to say, we hope to find proper $\bfA_L, \bfA_H,~\bfB_L,\bfB_H$ and construct filters $h_0, g_0, h_1, g_1$ such that the following condition for perfect reconstruction holds:
+In this section, we will construct the perfect reconstruction two-channel filter banks for arbitrary connected, weighted and undirected graphs.
+As discussed above, the condition \eqref{eq:condition-bipartite} is generally no longer valid, which makes it difficult to derive the perfect reconstruction condition \eqref{bipart_funeq} by requiring the matrix $\mathbf{T}_2$ defined in \eqref{eq:T2} to be zero.
+In order to overcome this inherent obstacle of non-bipartite graphs, we generalize the downsampler and upsampler defined by \eqref{eq:classical-DS} and \eqref{eq:classical-US} to a pair of matrices $\bfA\in\br^{m\times N}$ and $\bfB\in\br^{N\times m}$ with $m\approx N/2$, and study the perfect reconstruction condition \eqref{PR}.
+That is, we hope to find proper $\bfA_L, \bfA_H,~\bfB_L,\bfB_H$ and construct filters $\bfF_{h_0}, \bfF_{g_0},\bfF_{h_1}, \bfF_{g_1}$ such that the following perfect reconstruction condition holds:

-Inspired by the equality \eqref{eq:BA=I+J} for the case of bipartite graphs, we assume that the downsamplers $\bfA_L, \bfA_H$ and updsamplers $\bfB_L,\bfB_H$ satisfy the following conditions:
+Inspired by the equality \eqref{eq:BA=I+J} in the case of bipartite graphs, we assume that the downsamplers $\bfA_L, \bfA_H$ and the updsamplers $\bfB_L,\bfB_H$ meet the following conditions:

 where $\bfQ$ is an orthogonal matrix to be determined.